Alan Mannus: St Johnstone

 At the start of the 2013–14 season started well for Mannus, keeping a clean sheet as St Johnstone won 1–0 away to Norwegian side Rosenberg on 18 July 2013, in the Europa League second qualifying round first leg.
 Following a 1–1 draw in the second leg that saw the Saints advance to the next round through a 2–1 win on aggregate, he suggested in a post–match interview that Rosenberg had been "arrogant" and had underestimated St Johnstone.
 Mannus played in both legs in the UEFA Europa League third qualifying round against Minsk, where he kept a clean sheet in the first leg.
 In the return leg, he conceded a goal in the second leg that led to extra time and penalty shootout following a 1–1 draw on aggregate and despite saving two penalties, the club were eliminated on penalties.
 Following this, Mannus kept two clean sheets in the first two league matches of the season against Hearts and Kilmarnock.
 However, during a match against Kilmarnock, he sustained a shoulder injury and was out for six weeks.
 But Mannus made his return to training from his injury earlier than expected.
 He made his return from injury, starting the match, in a –1 loss against Hibernian on 14 September 2013.
 After the match, manager Tommy Wright praised Mannus' return.
-He helped St Johnstone kept three consecutive clean sheets in all competitions between 27 October 2013 and 2 November 2013.
+He helped St Johnstone keep three consecutive clean sheets in all competitions between 27 October 2013 and 2 November 2013.
 However, during a 3–3 draw against Hearts, on 18 January 2014, Mannus was sent-off, along with Ryan Stevenson after they were involved in an alteration "following an angry goalmouth melee".
 After the match, the Saints decided against appealing for his red card.
 While serving his suspension, he fractured a bone in his thumb and expected to keep him out for six to eight weeks.
 But two weeks later on 16 February 2014, Mannus returned to the starting line–up, in a 3–0 loss against Celtic.
 After the match, he said about his happiness of returning from injury, but stated: "I have a bit of metal that goes along my finger and I tape it and I have a spine as well that goes in the glove which holds my thumb in position.
 I feel like I could play without that but it's just to be sure."
 On 21 February 2014, Mannus signed a new one-year contract with the club, keeping him until 31 May 2015.
 In a match against Partick Thistle on 28 March 2014, he conceded a goal from Kris Doolan at the last minute of the game, resulting in a 1–1 draw.
 After the match, manager Tommy Wright defended Mannus, stating that he would bounce back from his mistake.
 In the semi–finals of the Scottish Cup against Aberdeen on 13 April 2014, Mannus started the match and helped St Johnstone win 2–1 to reach the Scottish Cup final.
 In the final against Dundee United, he started the match and produced several saves throughout the match, as the Saints won 2–0 to win the first major trophy in their 130-year history.
 At the end of the 2013–14 season, Mannus went on to make forty–four appearances in all competitions.